 Where to Look for A Realty Agent

-Regional or local realty association websites.
+Local or regional property association websites.

-For sale check in your neighborhood.
+For sale signs in your neighborhood.

 Concerns to Ask an Agent

 Go into that preliminary meeting with your possible real estate agent armed with concerns that will help you gauge the person’s experience, knowledge of your area and whether she’ll be an excellent suitable for you in regards to personality and interaction.

 Whether you’re buying or offering, you want to feel confident that your agent is going to promote for you and work in your best interests.
 You might come across clients who aren’t happy to share necessary individual and monetary information with their representatives due to the fact that they fear the information will be used against them: They’re not going to inform (the agent) they’re getting a divorce.